No fees unless we win

 Immediately Notify Your Employer.

-In Illinois, most work-related injuries must be reported to an employer within 45 days.
+In Illinois, most workplace-related injuries must be reported to an employer within 45 days.
 While some exceptions do exist, you do not want to be in the position of litigating “notice” with an insurance company.
 Notice of a work injury can be provided orally or in writing, but written notice is preferred.
 Your employer must fill out paperwork reporting the injury, as a matter of law.

 These reports of injury are important evidence relating to your claim.
 If you have not already done so, you should prepare a written report of injury and provide it to your employer.

 Seek Immediate Medical Attention.

-You should seek immediate medical attention if you suffer a work-related injury in order to rule out any severe injury.
+You should seek immediate medical attention if you suffer a workplace-related injury in order to rule out any severe injury.
 Many times employees wait to seek medical attention, hoping to “walk off” an injury.
 Insurance companies jump at these situations and argue that if a person didn’t immediately seek medical attention, they clearly could not have been hurt.
 Nothing is further from the truth.
 Sprains, strains, and other soft tissue injuries may, in reality, be a meniscal or ACL tear, a herniated disc in the spine, or other severe injury.
 However, there is no way to specifically diagnose your injury if you do not visit a medical professional.
 If nothing else, a physician or appropriate medical facility can rule out a dangerous injury and provide you with the peace of mind you need to return to work, knowing that it is safe to continue with your job duties.

 The Noll Law Office can assist you with subpoenaing your medical records in preparation for arbitration, and taking the necessary depositions of your physicians.
 These steps are extremely important if you have sustained a significant injury.